martaldsantos/doc-process-hack/README.md

 By participating in this hackathon, you will learn how to:

-- Gain Practical Experience with Azure Technologies: Explore various Azure components, including Azure Cognitive Services and Azure Functions, to understand how they can be leveraged for document automation.
+- **Gain Practical Experience with Azure Technologies**: Explore various Azure components, including Azure Cognitive Services and Azure Functions, to understand how they can be leveraged for document automation.
-- Develop Competencies in Document Processing: Learn to utilize Azure Document Intelligence to analyze and extract data from various document formats effectively.
+- **Develop Competencies in Document Processing**: Learn to utilize Azure Document Intelligence to analyze and extract data from various document formats effectively.
-- Master Information Structuring: Acquire skills in transforming raw data extracted from documents into structured JSON format, making it easier to manipulate and utilize in applications.
+- **Master Information Structuring:** Acquire skills in transforming raw data extracted from documents into structured JSON format, making it easier to manipulate and utilize in applications.
-- Enhance Data Organization Skills: Improve your problem-solving abilities by effectively organizing and presenting extracted data in tables and text formats, ensuring clarity and usability.
-- Collaborate and Innovate: Work closely with fellow participants to brainstorm solutions, tackle challenges collectively, and share insights that foster a collaborative learning environment.
-- Implement Vision Technologies: Dive into the integration of computer vision techniques to enhance document processing workflows, gaining hands-on experience in real-world applications.
+- **Implement Vision Technologies:** Dive into the integration of computer vision techniques to enhance document processing workflows, gaining hands-on experience in real-world applications.
-- Understand Compliance and Security: Learn about the importance of data privacy and compliance in the financial sector while implementing automation solutions.
+- **Understand Compliance and Security:** Learn about the importance of data privacy and compliance in the financial sector while implementing automation solutions.
-- Develop Prototype Applications: Apply your knowledge to create functional prototypes that demonstrate the capabilities of your automated document processing solutions.
+- **Develop Prototype Applications:** Apply your knowledge to create functional prototypes that demonstrate the capabilities of your automated document processing solutions.
-- Receive Feedback and Iterate: Engage in constructive feedback sessions to refine your ideas and improve your solutions based on peer insights and expert guidance.
+- **Receive Feedback and Iterate:** Engage in constructive feedback sessions to refine your ideas and improve your solutions based on peer insights and expert guidance.

 ## Requirements